 - 1. Connect the air tool to the air hose. - 2.
 Press the trigger to operate the tool. - 3.
-To change direction push the button at the top of the handle.
-Direction of "R" for reverse and "F" for forward. - 4.
-The flow of air may be regulated by adjusting the flow valve at the base of the handle. - 5.
+The flow of air may be regulated by adjusting the flow valve at the base of the handle. - 4.
 Ensure the air supply is clean and does not exceed 90psi while operating the air tool.
 Unclean air or too high an air pressure will shorten the product life due to excessive wear and may be dangerous, causing damage or personal injury.